 The MD&A presents certain non-IFRS financial measures to assist readers in understanding the Corporation's performance.
 Non-IFRS financial measures are measures that either exclude or include amounts that are not excluded or included in the most directly comparable measures calculated and presented in accordance with Generally Accepted Accounting Principles ("GAAP").
+Accordingly, the measures should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.
+We use non-IFRS measures, including EBITDA, Adjusted EBITDA, Adjusted Net Earnings, Adjusted Earnings per Share, Bookings, Backlog, Book-to-Bill Ratio and Net Debt to provide investors with supplemental measures of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS measures.

-The Corporation calculates EBITDA as net earnings attributable to equity holders of FTG before interest expenses (net), income tax expenses, depreciation, amortization and stock based compensation.
+The Corporation calculates EBITDA as net earnings attributable to equity holders of FTG before interest expenses (income) net, income tax expense (recovery), depreciation, and amortization.